By Peter Jackson

 The same goes for the rest whose names are to be found in the Pantheon, from Jack Kyle to Phil Bennett, Richard Sharp to Barry John, Mike Gibson to Jonny Wilkinson.
 None of them quite got round to doing what a French soldier’s son is about to do.

-According to those in the know, the launch of the on Saturday week will be marked by the advent of the first teenaged fly-half to start a Championship match for a very long time.
+According to those in the know, the launch of the Six Nations on Saturday week will be marked by the advent of the first teenaged fly-half to start a Championship match for a very long time.
 His name is not Marcus Smith of Harlequins but Matthieu Jalibert of Bordeaux.

 Now those who have been around for a while will be tempted to greet word of the next big French playmaker with an overpowering sense of déjà vu.
-They will remember Thomas Castaignede who famously announced himself by sticking his tongue out in celebration of dropping the winning goal against Jack Rowell's .
+They will remember Thomas Castaignede who famously announced himself by sticking his tongue out in celebration of dropping the winning goal against Jack Rowell’s England.

 Castaignede was different in more ways than one and, for a while, he promised to live up to the hype before being struck by a series of crippling injuries.
-Christophe Lamaison was another, not as talented as Castaignede but good enough to produce the greatest single performance by a French fly- half which I had the good fortune to witness, against New Zealand at Twickenham in that unforgettable semi-final of the 1999 .
+Christophe Lamaison was another, not as talented as Castaignede but good enough to produce the greatest single performance by a French fly- half which I had the good fortune to witness, against New Zealand at Twickenham in that unforgettable semi-final of the 1999 World Cup.

 A steady procession of pretenders to the throne have come and gone since then, the most recent, Camille Lopez, removed from the equation after breaking his leg in October.
 By a strange coincidence, his season ended the week before Jalibert’s began.

-Therefore, in a matter of weeks, the 19-year-old has gone from nowhere to the putative starting ten for against in on Saturday week.
+Therefore, in a matter of weeks, the 19-year-old has gone from nowhere to the putative starting ten for France against Ireland in Paris on Saturday week.
 It may help to have his club coach, Jacques Brunel, in charge of national affairs but anyone who has seen anything of the boy with the crew-cut will not be that surprised.

-Ben Kay is not a man given to chucking praise about like confetti, as befitting a second row who learnt one of the more punishing trades of the game locked into a scrum alongside one Martin Johnson for and England.
-Now one of television's most enlightened pundits, Kay does not stick his neck out for the sake of it.
+Ben Kay is not a man given to chucking praise about like confetti, as befitting a second row who learnt one of the more punishing trades of the game locked into a scrum alongside one Martin Johnson for Leicester and England.
+Now one of television’s most enlightened pundits, Kay does not stick his neck out for the sake of it.

 It provides compelling evidence that Jalibert has been blessed with a full set of the fly-half’s stock-in-trade.
 The young master has come a long way in a short time since first picking up a rugby ball in New Caledonia while his father was stationed there.

-Jalibert pays due tribute for his rapid development to one of Bordeaux's English coaches, Rory Teague.
-“He speaks very highly of Rory,'' a Bordeaux source tells me.
+Jalibert pays due tribute for his rapid development to one of Bordeaux’s English coaches, Rory Teague.
+“He speaks very highly of Rory,” a Bordeaux source tells me.
 “Matthieu is very calm, very mature.
-He knows he's good.
-His role model is Owen Farrell.''
+He knows he’s good.
+His role model is Owen Farrell.”

 At 5ft 11ins and less than 13 stone, Jalibert is shorter and lighter than England’s most valuable player.
 While the Gallic pretender can justifiably claim to play the game with a more natural sense of joie de vivre, he will have to go some to match Farrell’s indestructible qualities, as much mentally as physically.